 Blood sugar and HbA1C for Type 1 diabetes

-Type 1 diabetes occurs when the immune system destroys the beta cells of the pancreas, cells which are responsible for the production of insulin.
-According to 2005 NICE guidelines, it is recommended that people who have type 1 diabetes must check their insulin level every 4 hours, at the least.
+Type 1 diabetes occurs when the immune system destroys the beta cells of the pancreas, cells that are responsible for the production of insulin.
+According to the 2005 NICE guidelines, it is recommended that people who have type 1 diabetes must check their insulin level every 4 hours, at the least.
 Besides, if they are undergoing heavy exercises or any activity that can fluctuate their blood pressure, they must check blood sugar levels more frequently.
 For example, in the following cases:

 - When traveling or driving for long distances check sugar levels every 2 hours.